 A short time later, Laws relocated his Oakland franchise to Vancouver, British Columbia, and Hansen went with him.
 Ron played a few games for the Vancouver Mounties under the watchful eye of manager Lefty O’Doul before being sent down to the Class C Stockton Ports at the beginning of the season.

-Hansen started out playing third base for the Ports but was moved over to shortstop after an injury to starter Gary Robbins.
+Hansen started out playing third base for the Ports but was moved over to shortstop after an injury to starter Gary Robin.
 Ron ended up playing thirty games at short that year, hitting .289 with 20 doubles.

 That winter, Hansen played for the Pueblo team in the Mexican League.
 Under the tutalege of manager Jimmy Adair, who hit Ron hundreds of grounders, the young shortstop began to show marked improvement on balls that were hit to his right side in the hole.

 In 1957, Ron was invited to the Orioles spring training camp in Scottsdale, Arizona.
 After the first few days of practice, baseball insiders were beginning to compare him to St. Louis Cardinal shortstop Marty Marion.
 The scouting report on Hansen read: “He has sure hands; moves beautifully to either side; can throw from the hole; he has a strong cross body throw; a perfect infielder’s arm.